 Electric cars are flying off the shelves.
-A few years ago, they were synonymous with innovation and advanced technology, a cutting-edge accessory that only a tiny part of the population could access.
-Now they've become increasingly affordable for everyone, thanks to various government-organised schemes and competitive prices, due to adjusted market demands - making them an almost ordinary choice.
+A few years ago, they were synonymous with innovation and advanced technology; a cutting-edge form of transport that only a fraction of the population could access.
+Now, they're becoming increasingly affordable for people, thanks to various government-organised schemes and competitive prices.

 The development of electric car batteries was unstable for much of the 20th century.
 It was not until the early 1990s that we began to see the idea of a car powered by an electric battery as a feasible reality to be realised and incorporated into the current market.